 Alternative Investment Management Association Representing the global hedge fund industry

-Following the global financial crisis, the European Commission decided to review the MiFID framework and on 20 October 2011 published proposals for (i) a revised Directive (MiFIDII) and (ii) a new Regulation (MiFIR).
+Following the global financial crisis, the European Commission has decided to review the MiFID framework.
+On 20 October 2011, the European Commission adopted proposals for (i) a revised Directive and (ii) a new Regulation (MiFIR).
+Between them, these proposals:

-The European Parliament voted on its amendments to the Commission’s proposals on 26 October 2012 and the Council reached a General Approach in June 2013.
-Trialogues between all three EU legislative institutions then commenced, with a political agreement for the Level 1 MiFIDII/MiFIR texts being reached on 14 January 2014.
+In terms of the legislative process, the European Parliament voted on its amendments to the Commission’s proposals on 26 October 2012.
+The Council reached a General Approach in June 2013.
+Trialogues (negotiations between the three European Institutions aimed at reaching an agreed Level 1 text) are currently underway.

 Text of MiFID 1 (April 2004)

 European Council General Approach - MiFID II (June 2013)

 European Council General Approach - MiFIR (June 2013)

 European Parliament Plenary Text - MiFID II (October 2012)